 High Standards of Performance

-They judge themselves without mercy and have very high standards of performance for everything that they do.
+Adult Children judge themselves without mercy and have very high standards of performance for everything that they do.
 They also tend to do most of the work because they know that they do it the best.
-They take themselves very seriously, are impatient, and have problems being flexible with themselves and others.
-As a result, they may have difficulty with close friendships and intimate relationships.

 Inability to Have Fun

-They have difficulty relaxing and just having fun or playing.
+Adult Children have difficulty relaxing and just having fun or playing.
 It is difficult to sit still and relax.
 There is a need to be constantly doing something and keeping busy.
-They also have difficulty relaxing with others.

 Difficulty Adapting to Change

-They over-react to changes that they have no control over.
+Adult Children overreact to changes that they have no control over.
 Being in control is very important to them.
 They want others to be controlled and to do things right.
 Change in any schedule is difficult for them.
 They become irritable, easily upset when things are not right, and over-react to even minor changes.
-This is usually a result of being either be super responsible or super irresponsible.
-There is no middle-ground in functioning.
-For example, there is a concern that if someone else does not do something, it will not get done; if it does get done, it won’t get done right.

 Depression and Self Image